Schubert Products for Permutations with Separated Descents: Preliminaries

 \subsection{Jeu de taquin}

-We recall Sch\"utzenberger's jeu de taquin algorithm on semi-standard skew tableaux.
+We recall Sch\"utzenberger's \textbf{jeu de taquin} algorithm on semi-standard skew tableaux.
 Our reference is \cite[Chapter 1]{fulton1997young}.

 Let $T$ be a semi-standard skew tableau of shape $\nu/\mu$.
-The jeu de taquin algorithm on $T$ rectifies $T$ into a semi-standard tableau by iterating the following steps. \begin{enumerate}[(1)] \item Pick a SE-most empty box in the NW empty region to be ``active''. \item Repeat this step until the current active empty box is on the SE border: pick the smaller number from the box to the right and the box directly below the active empty box, and slide that box into the active empty box.
+The jeu de taquin algorithm on $T$ rectifies $T$ into a semi-standard tableau by iterating the following steps. \begin{itemize} \item[(1)] Pick a SE-most empty box in the NW empty region to be ``active''. \item[(2)] Repeat this step until the current active empty box is on the SE border: pick the smaller number from the box to the right and the box directly below the active empty box, and slide that box into the active empty box.
 If there is a tie, pick the box below.
-The newly created empty box after sliding becomes the new active empty box. \end{enumerate}
+The newly created empty box after sliding becomes the new active empty box. \end{itemize}

 It is well-known that the final output is independent of the choice made in in Step (1).
-Given partitions $\lambda,\mu,\nu$, the Littlewood-Richardson coefficient $c_{\lambda,\mu}^\nu$ is the number of standard Young tableaux of shape $\nu/\mu$ that are jeu de taquin equivalent to some fixed standard Young tableau of shape $\lambda$.
+Given partitions $\lambda,\mu,\nu$, the Littlewood-Richardson coefficient $c_{\lambda,\mu}^\nu$ is the number of skew semi-standard Young tableaux of shape $\lambda*\mu$ that are jeu de taquin equivalent to some fixed semi-standard Young tableau of shape $\nu$, where $\lambda*\nu$ is obtained by placing the partition diagram of $\mu$ immediately NE of the diagram of $\lambda$.